denizozsen/fs-user-crud/README.md

 $ composer install --no-dev
 ```
+**Note 1**
-Note: if you don't have a GitHub SSH key setup, you can use the HTTPS method for cloning the repository, by replacing
+If you don't have a GitHub SSH key setup, you can use the HTTPS method for cloning the repository, by replacing the
-the first of these commands with `git clone https://github.com/denizozsen/fs-user-crud.git`
+first of these commands with `git clone https://github.com/denizozsen/fs-user-crud.git`
+**Note 2**
+If you wish to run the PHP Unit tests, you have to install the dev requirements, too.
+To do this, simply run
+`composer install` without the --no-dev option.
+You will need at least version 7.0 of PHP for this.

 ### Set up virtual machine
 ```bash